SAP-samples/btp-fiori-helloworld/docs/hellofiori/2_setup_easub/1_prereq_e_account.md

 SAP Business Application Studio and SAP BTP, Cloud Foundry Runtime will be pre-configured.

-The SAP Build Work Zone service and SAP Continuous Integration and Delivery service must be set-up manually.
-To use it follow the set-up guide for Trial Accounts in this mission.
+The SAP Build Work Zone service and SAP Continuous Integration and Delivery service must be set up manually.
+To use it, follow the set-up guide for Trial Accounts in this mission.

 ### Prerequisite Global Account Administrator

-Make sure you have the Global Account Administrator role for your Global Account.
+Ensure you have the Global Account Administrator role assigned to your Global Account.

-1. Open your SAP BTP Cockpit of your Global Account.
+1. Open your SAP BTP Cockpit for your Global Account.

 2. Select **"Users"** in the left navigation pane, and click on your **User Name**.